Sanjeevi-j/azure-etl-enterprise-data-pipeline/README.md

 ## Architecture Overview

-The architecture follows the **Medallion Architecture** pattern and is designed to handle large-scale data processing tasks in a structured and efficient manner.
+The architecture follows the **Medallion Architecture** pattern, designed to handle large-scale data processing tasks efficiently:

 1. **Bronze Layer**: Raw data ingestion from on-prem SQL databases and external sources is stored in Azure Data Lake.
 2. **Silver Layer**: Data transformations are applied using Azure Databricks (PySpark) to clean and format data, making it suitable for analytics.